Beer pong

 Beer pong, also known as Beirut, is a drinking game in which players throw a ping pong ball across a table with the intent of landing the ball in a cup of beer on the other end.
 The game typically consists of opposing teams of two or more players per side with 6 or 10 cups set up in a triangle formation on each side.
-Each team then takes turns attempting to throw ping pong balls into the opponent's cups.
-If a ball lands in a cup, the contents of that cup are consumed by the other team and the cup is removed from the table.
+Each team then takes turns attempting to throw ping-pong balls into the opponent's cups.
+If the team "makes" a cup - that is, the ball lands in it, and stays in it - the contents of the cup are consumed by the other team and the cup is removed from the table.
 The first team to eliminate all of the opponent's cups is the winner.

 Venues

 Beer pong is played at parties, bars, and at colleges and universities, along with other venues such as tailgating at sporting events.

 Origin and name

-The game was originally believed to have evolved from the original beer pong played with paddles which is generally regarded to have had its origins within the fraternities of Dartmouth College in the U.S. in the 1950s and 1960s, where it has since become part of the social culture of the campus.
-The original version resembled an actual ping pong game with a net and one or more cups of beer on each side of the table.
+The game is believed to have evolved from beer pong played with paddles which is generally regarded to have originated within the fraternities of Dartmouth College in the U.S. in the 1950s and 1960s, where it has since become part of the social culture of the campus.
+The first version resembled an actual ping pong game with a net and one or more cups of beer on each side of the table.
 Eventually, a version without paddles was invented and the names Beer Pong and Beirut were adopted in some areas of the United States sometime in the 1980s.
 In some places, Beer Pong refers to the version of the game with paddles, and Beirut to the version without.